m2c2-project/legacy-scoring-pipelines/README.md

 This R script processes cognitive task data from M2C2, from the Survey Dolphin era, including reading, scoring, summarizing, validating, and exporting results.
 It ensures efficient and reproducible analysis of cognitive performance data.

+This repository is the 'best-of' [a prior repository with a similar goal](https://github.com/m2c2-project/m2c2_data_pipelines).

 ---

 ## 📌 Features